Imagine if we could turn this:

 In this age, people have no time to think about their reaction: everything is knee-jerk, synchronous and instantaneous.
 An incident happens.
 Minutes later, we find out there is a suspect.
 Minutes later, there's a witch hunt across social media for the suspect and their family.
 Days later, the suspect is acquitted and there's another suspect.
 Information, not necessarily valuable or true, nowadays travels so fast that things can easily get out of control and anyone with Internet access can join in the madness.

 There are a few billion times more people than you and your brain can't process inputs from them all in real time.
-Hence people have operate with abstractions.
+Hence people have to operate with abstractions.
 Instead of constantly receiving a stream of data that interrupts your life and ultimately doesn't add anything to it, why not go to a different abstraction level and lower the sampling rate, instead reading a weekly newsletter?

 If you had an investment portfolio, would you act based on looking at its performance every hour or every day?
 Or would you instead be aware that all the noise from the daily developments will probably cancel itself out and turn into a clearer picture of what's happened?